polyaxon/polyaxon/site/docs/automation/hooks/index.md

 ## Limitation

 Compared to DAGs, Hooks have no concurrency management and can only trigger if a final state is met.
+When an operation defines a list of hooks, Polyaxon will fan-out all hooks that validate their trigger and conditions.
+If you need to manage priority or concurrency, or throttle some hook types, you can assign them to specific queues.

 ## Available events